jskycak3/jpskycak.github.io/_pages/about.md

 ---

 Hi!
 My name is Justin.

-I’m an incoming student in Georgia Tech's MS in Computer Science, and I'm working on a data visualization portfolio.
+<ul><li>I’m an incoming student in Georgia Tech's MS in Computer Science, specializing in Machine Learning.</li>
+<li>I'm working on a data visualization portfolio with the hope of joining a visualization-focused research group.</li>

-I also tutor math and test prep and produce music.
+<li>On the side, I tutor math and test prep and produce music.</li></ul>